 It is a centuries-old custom still practiced on the day of Vijayadasami that the teachers or parents introduce the syllables of the first language to the kids.
 We guide them to write the alphabet on a bed of sands as a tradition.
 Furthermore, we encourage the children to enroll in music, dance, or other art schools on this auspicious day.
 Now I do feel as if this were the first post when I resume my blogging after a lull of quite a few months.
 So I have shared a simple Chettinad recipe for a rich and intriguing keerai masiyal.
 I relished this dish when we dined at a restaurant in Madurai a few months ago before the onset of the pandemic.

 Black nightshadow (manathakali keerai) is one of the common plants grown in the kitchen gardens in Tamilnadu.
 Children like to take tiny red/ black berries and chew their leaves as they are useful to treat mouth ulcers.
 Manathakkali leaves are also useful for adults to treat stomach ulcers and to protect the liver.
 Still, people in rural TamilnaduIt use these greens to treat Hepatitis.
-We prepare keerai kootu in different ways: sometimes we prepare kootu with/ without coconut, and other times we prepare this with/ without lentils.
+We prepare keerai kootu in different ways: sometimes we prepare kootu with/ without coconut, or we prepare with/ without lentils.
 Here I have added spicy coconut paste and cooked green gram lentils (moong dal) for making manathakkali keerai kootu.

 Adai (mixed lentils crepe) is a traditional protein-rich dosa prepared using rice and assorted lentils.
 Kara adai is a complete meal when served with aviyal as adai is made of assorted lentils & aviyal with medley of vegetables.
 Hence we can serve adai aviyal frequently to kids & old people to prevent the vitamin & mineral deficiency.

 Drumstick Leaves Sambar